 The most popular smart speaker brands include Amazon and Google, though you can also buy speakers made by the likes of Apple, Sonos, and Bose.

 Amazon has an extensive smart speaker range and has already sold over 100 million Alexa devices worldwide.
-Their best-selling device is the Echo Dot, a tiny disc-shaped speaker that is wireless, portable and has all the features you’d expect from a smart home device.
+Their best-selling device is the Amazon Echo Dot, a tiny now spherical-shaped speaker that is wireless, portable and has all the features you’d expect from a smart home device.

 Not only can you play music and set alarms, but you can also make hands-free calls and control any Alexa-compatible devices including plugs, light bulbs and other smart speakers.
 At only 99mm wide, it can also fit on pretty much work surfaces.